Cryaniptic/Camera-to-ascii/README.md

 To run correctly, the program needs to be run through terminal (run `python Ascii_from_camera.py` in the directory of the file).
 Currently only tested on Windows cmd although should work on other terminals.
+Theres some options that can be changed at the top of the code aswell.